 Bring all your workout essentials

 Now that we’re almost ready to go, don’t forget to bring your workout essentials.
 Always bring a big bottle of water to keep you hydrated throughout the yoga practice and if you prefer, you can take along a box to play some music on as well.
 If you’re working out by yourself, you might prefer using earphones to be completely absorbed in the moment.
 Put on a calming yoga playlist on Spotify and enjoy the feeling of moving your body to the sound of the music.
 Music can actually help to find rhythm in your yoga flow and helps you to move smoother.

 Pick a quiet time of day

-Depending on your preferences, we can imagine that you might want to skip the busiest time of day.
+Depending on your preferences, you might want to skip the busiest time of day.
 A yoga practice should be all about finding your calm, winding down and taking a moment for yourself.
-This might be a bit difficult if half of your city or town is walking by or your kid’s neighbors end up running over your yoga mat.
+This might be a bit difficult if half of your city or town is walking by or your kid’s neighbours end up running over your yoga mat.
 Early in the morning is often a perfect time to practice yoga outdoors, if the temperature allows it.
 You might want to start off with an extra layer on!
-On a sunny day, don’t think too long about it, but simply grab your yoga mat and enjoy soaking up some Vitamin D while you exercise.
+On a sunny day, don’t think too long about it, but simply grab your yoga mat and enjoy soaking up some vitamin D while you exercise.